Knowledge Distillation for Federated Learning: a Practical Guide: Enabling FL Model Heterogeneity via KD

-\paragraph{Disclosing aggregated statistics of model outputs on local data.} In \citep{jeong2018communication} Jeong et al. presented a pioneering distillation-based baseline for FL, FedDistill.
+\paragraph{Disclosing Aggregated Statistics of Model Responses on Local Data.} In \cite{jeong2018communication}, Jeong et al. presented a pioneering distillation-based baseline for FL, FedDistill, depicted in Fig. \ref{fig:comparison_favg_codistillation}b.
 Participants periodically transmit only per-label mean soft targets computed on their private dataset.
 The server, in turn, averages such tensors and produces per-label global soft targets to be broadcast the next round.
 When locally training, clients regularize their local loss with a per-label distillation term which uses the received global soft targets as the teacher's output.
-A similar strategy is later presented in \citep{seo2020federated}.
-It is worth noting that FedDistill is extremely communication efficient with respect to parameter-based schemes.
+A similar strategy is later presented in \cite{seo2020federated}.
+It is worth noting that FedDistill is extremely communication efficient with respect to parameter-based schemes when considering DL models for classification task, since the communication payload size depends on the model response size and not on model size.